Medical Malpractice Lawyers in Lexington, KY

-- Duty of care: A medical professional has a legal obligation to provide a certain level of care to patients.
+- Duty of care: A medical professional is legally obligated to provide patients with a certain level of care.
 This standard of care is established based on what a practitioner in the same field would have done in the same or similar circumstances.

 - Breach of duty: Either through an act or omission, a healthcare provider fails to administer appropriate care.